bitquery/activecube/README.md

 - **to_query** to generate Arel query
 - **query** to execute query and return ResultSet

+### Managing Connections

-Note, that you can control the connection used to construct and execute query by ActiveRecord standard API:
+You can control the connection used to construct and execute query by ActiveRecord standard API:

 ```ruby